Back to blog

 Animation showing basics of VSAT mesh topology set up

-BGAN – “Broadband Global Area Network” – is a satellite network which consists of four satellites owned by Inmarsat.
+Go-anywhere Pro – (previously known as BGAN – “Broadband Global Area Network”) – is a satellite network which consists of four satellites owned by Viasat.
 The network can deliver high-speed voice and data connectivity via BGAN terminals, which are often both compact (size of a laptop) and portable.

 Inmarsat licenses several manufacturers to develop BGAN terminals that communicate with the orbiting Inmarsat satellites.
-Ground Control offers all available BGAN terminals, including one we manufacture called the MCD-4800 – “The Football”.
+Ground Control offers all available Viasat terminals, including one we manufacture called the MCD-4800 – “The Football”.

-Computers and other devices are then connected to the BGAN terminal, either through a simple ethernet cable, or via Wi-Fi.
+Computers and other devices are then connected to the Go-anywhere Pro terminal, either through a simple ethernet cable, or via Wi-Fi.

-Broadly speaking, the differences between VSAT and BGAN can be grouped into the following categories: Coverage, Reliability, Cost and Security.
+Broadly speaking, the differences between VSAT and Go-anywhere Pro can be grouped into the following categories: Coverage, Reliability, Cost and Security.

 Coverage

-The Inmarsat BGAN satellite constellation provides a seamless network that operates with near global coverage.
+The Viasat Go-anywhere Pro satellite constellation provides a seamless network that operates with near global coverage.
 VSAT coverage is similar, but in most cases it is not seamless as users will often require separate contracts on different satellites and teleports.

 Additionally, if coverage is required while physically moving, it’s important to note the distinction between mobile and on-the-move connectivity.
 Some VSATs are considered mobile, insofar as they can be packed into, or attached on top of a vehicle to be set up in different locations.
 But VSATs with phased arrays or electronically steered antennas such as the Kymeta u8 GEO, can deliver on-the-move connectivity.
 Likewise, select BGAN terminals like the MCD-4800, support connectivity on-the-move via auto-tracking.